Due to COVID-19 restrictions, our staff will be working from home, and can still be reached via email.

 MANSO’s Staff Team

 Vicki Sinclair joined the Manitoba Association of Newcomer Serving Organizations (MANSO) as its Executive Director in June 2016.
-Before that she was the Director of Programming and Development at Immigrant Centre Manitoba, Manitoba’s largest settlement agency.
+Before that, she was the Director of Programming and Development at Immigrant Centre Manitoba, Manitoba’s largest settlement agency.
 She is a member of the Immigrant Partnership Winnipeg Council, Le Réseau en Immigration Francophone du Manitoba (RIF du Manitoba) and the Western Region Working Group (WRWG).
 She is a former member City of Winnipeg’s Citizen Equity Committee (CEC) and the Canadian Coalition of Municipalities Against Racism and Discrimination (CCMARD).
 She has a professional background in journalism and EAL and a deep commitment to partnership and community engagement.
 She became a Canadian Citizen in 2009.

 Director of Language Support

 Teresa Burke is the Director of Language Support at the Manitoba Association of Newcomer Serving Organizations (MANSO).
-Teresa has over ten years of experience in the settlement language sector having worked in a variety of positions.
+Teresa has over fifteen years of experience in the settlement language sector having worked in a variety of positions.
 She has taught EAL in both Manitoba and Alberta, worked as a CLBPT and CELBAN language assessor, and was a program coordinator in Winnipeg.
 As the former ED of the Manitoba English as an Additional Language Organizations (MEALO 2013-15), Teresa was closely involved in the amalgamation of MIRSSA and MEALO.
 She is excited to be part of the MANSO team, supporting such a wide spectrum of settlement and language organizations across Manitoba.

 Don Boddy began his work with MANSO in March 2017.
-Before that he was the Settlement Services Coordinator at the Newcomer’s Welcome Centre (Portage Learning and Literacy Centre) in Portage la Prairie.
+Before that, he was the Settlement Services Coordinator at the Newcomer’s Welcome Centre (Portage Learning and Literacy Centre) in Portage la Prairie.
 Don has lived in rural Manitoba for more than thirty (30) years and has worked and volunteered in the non-profit/volunteer sector for more than twenty (20) years.
 Along with his work, Don has served on the MIRSSA and MANSO Boards and has co-chaired the MANSO Housing Committee.
 Don understands the value of expanding his capacity through building a network of professional peers, organizational partners and a “constellation of mentors.”
 During the time that Don has been working and walking with Newcomers to Canada, his life has been changed by the gifts of wisdom, courage, and kindness he has received from this work.
 He is excited to be serving in this role and to be part of the MANSO team.